dzharii/dzharii.github.io/docs/psy-burnout.md

 > Preventing burnout from happening on our teams means that first we need to identify the *real* causes of it, otherwise we’re just sending people to long vacations hoping the problem fixes itself.
 (It won’t.)
 >
 > Each case is different (of course), but from what I’ve seen with engineering teams over time, **burnout usually isn’t about work’s *volume* —it’s about a lack of purpose or agency**.
+> ...
+> 🟠 If you’re looking for something more practical, here’s what I usually do:
+>
+> - **Alignment, alignment, alignment:** Before kicking off any project, I share why I’m considering them for the job.
+I provide links to product specs, design docs, and user research so they understand the problem space.
+This simple step gives them agency and aligns their work with their interests and career goals.
+> - **Clean-up period**: After wrapping up a project, we set aside two weeks for engineers to choose what they want to work on—refactoring messy code, experimenting with new technologies, improving internal tooling, or tackling long-ignored bugs.
+This autonomy gives them a sense of ownership and keeps intrinsic motivation high.
+> - **Impact** **reminders**: Every now and then, I’ll show how the team’s work connects back to the company’s objectives.
+If you use OKRs (or any similar goal-setting framework), tie their efforts to those key outcomes.
+By repeatedly highlighting the real-world impact they’ve had—like improving user satisfaction scores, reducing operational costs, or enabling a new product launch—you reinforce the purpose behind their day-to-day tasks.